pssst/pssst/README.md

 The server will now start and create a default configuration file.
 A commented sample configuration can be found under `server/config.json.sample`.

-> We also have built-in support for Heroku and all Redis add-ons.
+> We also have built-in support for Heroku and all Redis database add-ons.

 API
 ===